PureStake/algosigner/README.md

 # Introduction
 This project is designed to provide an Algorand Wallet and extension based access to sign Algorand transactions in common web browsers.

+AlgoSigner is in a pre-launch beta status.

 ## Project Structure
 There are multiple packages in the project that combine to build the overall extension.
 Each component package is designed so that it's functionality doesn't require the rebuild of other packages and will be combined to build the deployable extension.

 *https://github.com/PureStake*
 * algosigner->							// Base project folder
-    * dist->                            // Folder containing the combined distribution components, used to install the extension
+    * dist->                            // Folder containing the combined distribution components, used to install the extension, created on build
 	* packages->						// Folder for scripts compents that support the extension
 	    * common->                      // Contains core elements used in other packages
         * crypto->                      // Wrapper for encrypting and decrypting account information